-With energy and zest, we are building the future company we want Light to be-supporting the development of our service area while delivering positive results for both our communities and our shareholders. and residents in these areas to build valuable, genuine and enduring partnerships, with an ultimate goal to provide affordable, high-quality, billed electricity.
+With energy and zest, we are building the future company we want Light to be-supporting the development of our service area while delivering positive results for both our communities and our shareholders.

 Through planning and engagement with different stakeholders, we will reclaim our "concession authority" in these areas, and restore the rights and duties under our concession agreement.